Nitheesh0217/prompt-eng/MY-REPORT.md

 # Research Question

-How do different automation prompt engineering techniques and AI models compare in terms of efficiency, accuracy, and reliability for generating automated GitHub markdown reports using Jupyter Notebooks, and how can this be seamlessly integrated into an AI-driven project planning and reporting system?
+How do different automation prompt engineering techniques and AI models compare in terms of efficiency, accuracy, and reliability for generating automated GitHub markdown reports using Jupyter Notebooks?

 ## Arguments